The culture of experimentation: from digital products to the creation of new companies.

 • Existing distribution and sales channels, which can accelerate the Go-to-Market.

-• Reputation and brand that generates trust in early stages.
+• Reputation and brand that generate trust in early stages.

-• Market data and internal “know-how” that allow for a better definition of starting hypotheses.
+• Market data and internal “know-how” that allow for better definition of initial hypotheses.

 • The not-so-famous “know-who”, which turns out to be fundamental in corporate environments.